barajasalfredo13/barajasalfredo13/README.md

 4. **Other Skills**
 - Organization

-## A little more about me and my thoughts
+## Little more about me and my thoughts
 xyz xyz

 ## Projects